-As already pointed out in section C.2.1 above, the functioning, powers and composition of the Delegated Committee, Audit Committee, Nomination and Compensation Committee, Corporate Governance Committee are regulated by the Bylaws and by the Board Regulations.
+As already pointed out in section C.2.1 above, the functioning, powers and composition of the Delegated Committee, Audit Committee, Nomination and Compensation Committee, Corporate Governance Committee are regulated by the Bylaws and by the Board Regulations, which have not been modified during the year.
 The Committee for Strategic Digital Change is regulated by the Board Regulations.